 With their significant number of components and large amount of configuration data, the complexity of their deployment process was rapidly outgrowing the capabilities of their existing tools and processes.
 The current process was not going to scale to meet the demands of what they needed to do.

-As NetDespatch’s business grew, they found that the number of steps required to deploy to production was growing in direct proportion to the complexity of the target environment.
-Their new code goes through four environments before release: from dev to an internal testing platform to user acceptance to production.
-Between configuration management and setting up the environment, deploying to their intricate enterprise environment had become unscalable.
+As NetDespatch’s business grew, they found that the number of steps required to deploy to Production was growing in direct proportion to the complexity of the target environment.
+Their new code goes through four environments before release: from Dev to Test to User Acceptance to Production.
+Between Configuration Management and setting up the environment, deploying to their intricate enterprise environment had become unscalable.
 For one deployment, they might have 50 different versions of property files.